CausticD/crontab-ui/README.md

 I am no JavaScript / NodeJS developer.
 I had a need for something like this and thought I would see if I could fix some issues with alseambusher's original.
 Just playing around, making changes that suit me and learning whilst at it!

+Features:
+- NEW: Log Rotation.
+This integrates the 'logrotate' command with these features:
+    - Additions to the job UI to switch on per job log rotation.
+    - Control frequency, compression and log count.
+    - If any jobs use logrotate, then an extra job is (behind the scenes) added to call logrotate hourly.
+(Not shown in the UI.)
+    - Output from logrotate is output to a log, but not appended.
+No UI access to this file.

 My Changes:

 - When autosave is enabled, don't show the Save and Load buttons in the UI.
 When this mode is on, it seems a little pointless and rather confusing to show them.
+(THIS HAS ISSUES.
+I am rethinking this change.)

 - Tidy up the name of the backups.
     - The files were (in my case) called 'backup Fri Dec 21 2018 13:00:53 GMT+0000 (Greenwich Mean Time).db'